‘General Hospital’ Star Vinessa Antoine Lands New Canadian Primetime Gig, Set To Make History

 “We were in the planning stages of the wedding and ABC hasn’t announced what will happen.”

 But her new history-making role on Diggstown may have cost her another history-making moment on the soap opera.
-However, Inquisitr reported that General Hospital sent out a casting call for the role of “Jessica” who is African American and in her 30s.
+However, the Inquisitr reported that General Hospital sent out a casting call for the role of “Jessica” who is African American and in her 30s.
 At the time, there were speculations that Jessica could be a replacement for Antoine, but news of her new role was not public yet.
 Other rumors abounded that the role could also be tailor-made for Mishael Morgan who recently announced that she is leaving Young and the Restless.

 General Hospital actress will make Canadian TV history https://t.co/VRFIPzBFhW via @torontostar So honored and excited for this!!